Ruibin-Liu/MolDF/README.md

 Since our package can read from and write to PDB files containing NMR models, it is straightforward to read and write trajectory files saved as PDB files by molecular dynamics software, if different frames are surrounded by pairs of `MODEL` and `ENDMDL` lines.

-For reading a `MOL2` file, check the [example in the tests folder](https://github.com/Ruibin-Liu/pdbx2df/blob/main/pdbx2df/read_mol2.py).
+For reading `MOL2` files, check the [example in the tests folder](https://github.com/Ruibin-Liu/pdbx2df/blob/main/pdbx2df/read_mol2.py).